wing5wong/artisan-whs-static/source/_news_and_events/achievers-list.md

 title: Achievers List
 date: 2019-04-02T01:23:57.661Z
 ---
 The school's Achievers' List is a compilation of our student's achievements.
 These are can be in a variety of areas such as Sporting, Cultural, Academic, Service and Other.
-The achievement levels covered  can be Whanganui and districts, Regional, North Island, National, Oceania, Worlds and International events.
+The achievement levels covered, can be at the Whanganui (and districts), Regional, North Island, National, Oceania and Worlds (International) levels.

-Nominating a student will allow for acknowledgement at the end of each term in Assembly.
-High achievers are acknowledged in our school's Rivercity Press article at the end of each month.
+Nominating a student will allow for acknowledgement at the end of each term at our Achievers' Assembly.
+Our high achievers are acknowledged in our school's Rivercity Press newspaper article at the end of each month.

 **Achievers' Nominations**